-This does not mean that you have to avoid jokes or affirmations that have nothing to do with the professional area, but you must always promptly go back to the subject of the discussion.
-They can read body language. know and feel confident to what you are saying and doing!
+This does not mean you have to avoid jokes or affirmations that have nothing to do with the professional area, but you must promptly go back to the subject of the discussion.
+They can read body language. know and feel confident about what you are saying and doing!

 4. You are trying to take the lead

-When talking about thinks you’ve done on previous jobs try to use instead of “I” the pronoun “We” as often as possible.
+When talking about things you’ve done in previous jobs try to use instead of “I” the pronoun “We” as often as possible.
 Be a team player!

 5. You don’t ask questions

-I cannot express how important this is, Even if they have covered everything, ask about the interviewee, how long hes been at the company?
+I cannot express how important this is, Even if they have covered everything, ask about the interviewee, and how long he’s been at the company.
 Know and find out about him!
 Not just the plain boring work questions.

 6. You are late

 Many employers can’t understand why the candidates continue to be late, so being on time or not is important in their decision.